 Coordinated governance of regional and interjurisdictional trails ensures long-term access and quality for all users, especially those in communities that have fewer recreational or low-cost travel options.
 Equitable management should include community input and ensure that trail access is maintained near disadvantaged communities and schools.
 Agreements should fund basic operations such as lighting, maintenance, and shade structures to ensure equitable usability.

 Multiple agencies manage non-motorized facilities throughout the county; TAM funds active transportation network maintenance, SMART manages the SMART Pathway, and cities have local asset management programs.
-Additionally, nonprofits and CBOs like the Marin County Bicycle Coalition and Marin Trail Stewards help maintain bikeways, trails, and paths.
+Additionally, nonprofits and CBOs help maintain trails, and paths.

-This TDM Measure can be used to fill gaps in the current non-motorized facility network, like segments along the North-South Greenway, the Cross Marin Bikeway, near the Central Marin Ferry Connector, and bike/pedestrian infrastructure around Highway 101 interchanges.
+This TDM Measure can be used to fill gaps in the current non-motorized facility network, including older segments along the North-South Greenway with historical Caltrans maintenance agreements.